How much do school psychologists make?

 Begin your journey toward becoming a school psychologist

-You now know about the typical school psychologist salary and the skills and training you’ll need to be qualified for the position.
+So how much does a school psychologist make?
+You now know the answer to this and many other questions about this rewarding role.
 If this information has solidified your desire to pursue a career in this field, it’s time to start planning your next steps.

 There are many different education paths you can take on your way to practicing as a school psychologist.
-Explore University of Massachusetts Global’s School of Education to learn more about undergraduate, graduate and doctoral programs.
+Explore UMass Global’s School of Education to learn more about undergraduate, graduate and doctoral programs.

 Become a Student